ccarlsson/CCMediator/Srs.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-MiniMediator is a library consumed by .NET 10 applications.
+SimpleMediator is a library consumed by .NET 10 applications.
 It integrates with the built‑in DI container and exposes a single `IMediator` interface.

 ### 2.2 Product Features
 - Send requests